DanielAmit217/dive-logger/README.md

 ### Technologies used

-- MongoDB – NoSQL database for storing your application’s data.
+- MongoDB – NoSQL database for storing the application’s data.

 - Mongoose – ODM (Object Data Modeling) library that provides a structured way to interact with MongoDB using schemas and models.